George of the Jungle (film): Production

 Screenwriter Dana Olsen originally wrote a spec script titled Gorilla Boy, a parody of Tarzan told from the perspective of a wealthy American woman similar to the character of Jane.
-Although Olsen initially believed Disney would not be interested—due to the studio having recently acquired the rights to the George of the Jungle animated series—his agent submitted the script, and Disney acquired it.
-Olsen was subsequently hired to rewrite the existing screenplay.
-He later stated that the development process at Disney was collaborative and that he appreciated the studio’s script notes.
+Although Olsen initially believed Disney would not be interested due to the studio having recently acquired the rights to the George of the Jungle animated series.
+Olsen's agent submitted the script and Disney acquired it.
+He was subsequently hired to rewrite the existing screenplay.
+Animal scenes in the film were created using a combination of live animals, puppetry and computer-generated imagery.
+Lions Joseph and Kaleb were trained by Charlie Sammut of Monterey Zoo (formerly Vision Quest Ranch) in Salinas, California.
+Sammut also served as Fraser's stunt double for a lion attack sequence.

-Animal scenes in the film were created using a combination of live animals, puppetry, and computer-generated imagery.
-Scenes involving the lion, elephant, and toucan used a mix of real animals and animatronic or CGI elements, including a puppet lion during the fight sequence and CGI to depict Shep the elephant behaving like a dog.
-Live animals, including an orangutan, chimpanzee, and capuchin monkeys, were also used, with minor computer enhancement for certain sequences.

-Four adult African lions were used in filming.
-Joseph and Kaleb were trained by Charlie Sammut of Monterey Zoo in Salinas, California.
-Sammut also served as Brendan Fraser's stunt double for a lion attack sequence.
-Additional lions, Bongo and Caesar, were trained by Michael Hackenberger of Bowmanville Zoo.
-Animatronic puppetry was employed for scenes requiring specific behavior, such as a lion winking at George from behind a bush.
-Fraser also interacted with a stuffed lion in certain shots.

 The gorilla characters were portrayed by costumed performers from Jim Henson's Creature Shop.
-Their suits were made from yak hair, and their facial expressions were controlled using remote-operated animatronics.
 Additional visual effects were provided by Dream Quest Images.

-The jungle environment was constructed on a soundstage in Playa del Rey, Los Angeles.
-The stage measured approximately 750 feet in length, 90 feet in width, and 71 feet in height at its peak.
+The jungle environment was constructed on a soundstage in Playa del Rey, Los Angeles, measuring approximately 750 feet in length, 90 feet in width and 71 feet in height at its peak.

 Release

 Box office

-George of the Jungle debuted at number two at the North American box office, behind Men in Black, and went on to gross $174.4 million worldwide.
+George of the Jungle debuted at #2 at the North American box office, behind Men in Black, with $16.3 million in its first weekend.